engeir/code-to-radiative-forcing-by-super-volcano-eruptions/README.md

-# paper1-code
+# Accompanying code to parameter scan

-Code to download and analyse data for a paper
+> Code to download and analyse data for a paper